cselab/pypi4u/README.md

 ```

-Finally the data file is the path to the text file that contains a list of input values and corresponding output values (function evalutions).
+Finally the data file is the path to the text file that contains a list of input values and corresponding output values (function evalutions with noise).

-**[PRIORS]** - In this section the user is able to set the prior probability density functions.
-The prior probability distribution functions can either be normal or uniform.
-In this case the prior for the first parameter would be a normal probability distribution with a mean of 4 and a standard deviation of 2.
-The prior of the second parameter would also be a normal probability distribution, but with a mean of 1 and a standard devation of 2.
-The error prior defines the prior knowledge aviliable in regards to the noise that
+**[PRIORS]** - In this section the user is able to set the prior probability density functions of the estimators.
+The prior probability distribution functions can either be normal or uniform and are assigned by P[number of parameter] = [normal] [mean] [standard deviation] or P[number of parameter] = [uniform] [maximum] [minimum]

 **[log-likelihood]** - In this section the